 People Living With Mental Illness

-Since we know a high percentage of those who are homeless are also living with mental illness, Community Advocates dedicates behavioral health staff to working with this population exclusively.
+Since we know a high percentage of those who are homeless are also living with mental illness, Community Advocates dedicates behavioral health staff to working with these individuals exclusively.

 More About Community Advocates and Our Clients

 Community Advocates helps people meet their most basic needs -- like a roof over their heads, the lights and heat on at night, and healthcare for their kids.
 Meet Eloise and Marty, two grateful individuals who have been helped ...